aaronmichaelfrost/twoloop-website/blog-posts/devblog-3.md

 ![Cinema Camera 2](devblog3-images/cinema2.gif)

-### Bugs
+### Bug Bash

-Working on a project like this, there are a variety of contexts systems must handle:
+Fixed **20 bugs** this update, bringing us down to just **21 total** with only **1 critical** remaining.

-* Standalone build vs. editor
+Building a game like Fractium means our systems need to work flawlessly across many different contexts:
-* Steam P2P vs. Dedicated vs. non-steam transport (ex.
-ParrelSync/Singleplayer)
+* **Editor vs. Standalone** - Development tools vs. final game builds
-* Procedural world vs. dev world
+* **Network Types** - Steam P2P, dedicated servers, and local play
-* UNITY_SERVER vs. !UNITY_SERVER
+* **World Types** - Procedural generation vs. hand-crafted test worlds
-* Local player vs. remote player vs. host player
+* **Player Contexts** - Local, remote, and host players all behave differently

-Fractium supports all of these contexts.
-For some reason our networking library seems to execute callbacks in a different order in the editor vs. build.
-So we now handle that.
-I also fixed an issue with managed stripping preventing our AI from loading due to stripping assembly types that were only referened via reflection.
+Each combination creates unique challenges.
+For example, this week I discovered our networking library executes callbacks in different orders between editor and builds—subtle stuff that can break multiplayer in unexpected ways.

-I fixed a ton of bugs this week.
-We are down to 1 critical bug.
-I aim to keep the critical bugs to zero moving forwards.
+I also tackled a nasty managed stripping bug that only affected release builds, where the compiler was removing AI code it thought was "unused" (but was actually accessed through reflection).

-I also set up ParrelSync properly so I can easily fix bugs with Hot Reload on one machine.
+The goal moving forward: **zero critical bugs**.
+I've also improved our development workflow with ParrelSync, letting me test multiplayer scenarios solo with hot reload.

 ![ParrelSync Setup](devblog3-images/parrelsync.png)

 ### Movement Antihack

-I wrote some server modules that verify 3 things:
+Cheaters ruin the fun, so I've built server-side validation for player movement that checks:
-* groundedness (flyhack protection)
+* **Groundedness** - Prevents fly hacking and impossible jumps
-* speed
+* **Speed limits** - Catches speed hackers moving too fast
-* collision (noclip protection)
+* **Collision detection** - Stops noclip cheats that phase through walls

-I tested each of these by simulating clientside cheats, and they indeed work and the game will kick players for moving too fast, jumping too high / floating, or phasing through walls.
-This works within the antihack violation scoring system I built in the previous update.
+I tested these by simulating common clientside cheats—they work perfectly, automatically kicking players who fail validation.
+This integrates with the violation scoring system from the previous update, so admins can tally violations and manage enforcement.

 ### More Console Commands